ThinkRedstone/Campaign/_sources/adventure/chapter_3_1.rst.txt

 The Party have engaged the :ref:`Barrel Ambush`, which they have forced to flee over the rooftops.
 The ambush might decide to engage in melee, or flee (perhaps using their invisibility potions) to their warehouse for reinforcements.

+**Lumrock Emberbow**, head priest of Aton-Ka, has been notified by Grotrur about the death of Aton-Ka, and will urgently try to contact Th'el- he will send **Yardin Grayborn** to wait for him in the :ref:`The Leaky Cauldron`.